prooph/service-bus/docs/plugins.md

 # PSB Plugins

-Plugins expand a message bus with additional functionality.
+Plugins extend a message bus with additional functionality.
 PSB ships with a list of useful plugins that can be mixed and matched with your own implementations:

 ## Routers